 Data for the two bins are displayed within Table 7 and are grouped into three different test categories, with the only changing variable being supply air temperature.
-The supply air temperatures for the three groups were simulated at 20°C, 30°C, and 40°C. Overall, specific energy ranged from 2.4-4.0 GJ/Tonne of Moisture Removed (average of 3.4 GJ/Tonne of moisture removed at 30°C), and are among the lower ranges for all bins, as average specific energy for other indirect-fired bins and direct-fired bins were found to be 5.6 GJ/Tonne of Moisture Removed and 9.6 GJ/Tonne of Moisture Removed, respectively.
-Due to the physical characteristics of this distribution type, moisture variation between the bottom and top of the bin appear reduced.
-Only a small number of sample points was available for this air distribution type, and more data in coming years will add to the confidence of the results.
+The supply air temperatures for the three groups were simulated at 20°C, 30°C, and 40°C. Overall, specific energy ranged from 2.4-4.0 GJ/Tonne of Moisture Removed (average of 3.4 GJ/Tonne of moisture removed at 30°C), and are among the lower ranges for all bins, as average specific energy for other indirect-fired bins and direct-fired bins were found to be 4.6 GJ/Tonne of Moisture Removed and 7.1 GJ/Tonne of Moisture Removed, respectively.
+Due to the physical characteristics of this distribution type, moisture variation between the bottom and top of the bin appears reduced.
+Further analysis is recommended due to the small sample size available for this air distribution type.